osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 ## Client-Credentials

 Client-credentials clients are used for server-to-server communication where no user interaction is required.
 The client typically authenticates with the token endpoint using its client ID and secret.
-A secret is a unique key generated for each client, to connect to OSIsoft assets, resources and services for a limited period of time.
+A secret is a unique key generated for each client to connect to OSIsoft assets, resources, and services for a time-limited period.

 ### Client-Credentials PI Core Counterpart